usefulmove/comp/USAGE.md

 Note that functions are most useful when combined with the `-f` file option.
 The cube function can be defined and executed in a source file and passed to the comp command using the file option.
 ```
-( cube.cm )
+{ cube.cm }
-( note - comments are identified inside parentheses.
+{ note - comments are identified inside curly brackets.
-  there must be whitespace surrounding each parenthesis.
+  there must be whitespace surrounding each bracket.
-  multiline comments are supported. )
+  multiline comments are supported. }

 fn cube
   3 ^